reapp/new-site/source/ui.md

 ### Demos

-You can add these demos to your homescreen or emulate mobile on your browser:
+You can add these demos to your home screen or emulate mobile on your browser:

 - [kitchen.reapp.io](http://kitchen.reapp.io)
 - [hn.reapp.io](http://hn.reapp.io)

+A note on speed: Your apps will run significantly faster when they are built.
+When running in dev mode they are not only checking PropTypes and for a variety of warnings, but they also aren't running using requestAnimationFrame which means they tax the CPU a lot more (but in exchange are easier to debug).

 ### Internal Documentation